Royce Freeman: Professional career

+Pre-draft

 On November 20, 2017, Freeman officially accepted his invitation to play in the 2018 Senior Bowl.
-Freeman sustained an injury and did not play in the 2018 Reese's Senior Bowl.
+Freeman sustained an injury and did not play in the Senior Bowl.
 Freeman attended the NFL Scouting Combine in Indianapolis and performed all of the combine and positional drills.
 He finished ninth among all running backs in the 40-yard dash, tied for 12th in the bench press, and also finished third among his position group in the three-cone drill and short shuttle.
 Freeman displayed quickness and agility especially for a running back of his size and was able to impress scouts with his overall performance.
 On March 15, 2018, Freeman participated at Oregon's pro day, but opted to stand on his combine numbers and only performed positional drills.
 At the conclusion of the pre-draft process, Freeman was projected to be a third round pick by NFL draft experts and scouts.
 He was ranked the eighth best running back in the draft by Scouts Inc. and was ranked the ninth best running back by DraftScout.com.

 Denver Broncos

+2018 season

-The Denver Broncos selected Freeman in the third round (71st overall) of the 2018 NFL Draft.
+The Denver Broncos selected Freeman in the third round (71st overall) of the 2018 NFL draft.
 Freeman was the eighth running back drafted in 2018.

-On July 5, 2018, the Denver Broncos signed Freeman to a four-year, $3.94 million contract that includes a signing bonus of $997,020.
+On July 5, 2018, the Broncos signed Freeman to a four-year, $3.94 million contract that includes a signing bonus of $997,020.

-2018 season: Rookie year

 Entering his first training camp, Freeman was slated to be the Broncos' starting running back, but he faced minor competition from Devontae Booker.
 After a very impressive training camp and preseason, head coach Vance Joseph officially named Freeman the starting running back to begin the season.

 Freeman made his first career start and NFL regular-season debut in the Broncos' 27–24 victory over the Seattle Seahawks in the season opener.
 He had 15 carries for 71 rushing yards in the win.
 In the following game, Freeman scored his first professional rushing touchdown in the 20–19 victory over the Oakland Raiders.
 In Week 4, on Monday Night Football against the Kansas City Chiefs, Freeman had 8 carries for 67 rushing yards and a rushing touchdown for the third consecutive game.
-Against the Arizona Cardinals in Week 7, Freeman recorded 13 carries for 37 yards before suffering an ankle injury which kept him sidelined for two games.
+Against the Cardinals in Week 7, Freeman recorded 13 carries for 37 yards before suffering an ankle injury which kept him sidelined for two games.
 After returning from his injury, Freeman lost his starting job to fellow rookie Phillip Lindsay.
 Overall, Freeman finished his rookie season with 132 carries for 521 rushing yards and five rushing touchdowns.